Posted July 18, 2019

 In the first installment of this series, we will explore the different threat actor groups that target the energy sector.

 Every day, we rely on energy to drive to work, heat and cool our offices, conduct our business, and power the internet.
 Without it, we would be powerless to continue our livelihoods.
-Comprised of power supply, oil and gas exploration, renewable energy research and delivery, nuclear energy, and more, the energy industry in the United States is critical to the industrial success of the nation.
+Composed of power supply, oil and gas exploration, renewable energy research and delivery, nuclear energy, and more, the energy sector in the United States is critical to the industrial success of the nation.
 In 2018, the industry generated $238 billion in revenues, up $25 billion from 2017.
 The lucrative nature of the industry along with its financial ties to the legislative world—lobbyists have spent $85.3 million so far in 2019— make it highly controversial and bipartisan, as well as a prime target for terrorists and criminals alike.

 Advanced Persistent Threat (APTs) Actors